Home Learning Paths Looper Guitar

 What level of guitarist is this for?

-Guitar Looper Pedal Checklist (PDF)
+Guitar Looper Pedal Checklist: Kalymi Edition

-problems that tend to appear as you move from setup, to timing, to layered looping, and finally
+This checklist is a practical reference designed to support your looper work at different stages.
+It is not meant to be followed all at once.
+Each phase addresses a specific set of problems that tend to appear as you move from setup, to timing, to layered looping, and finally performance.

-- Phase 1 – Buying Your Looper Pedal:
+- Phase 1: Buying Your Looper Pedal

-Choosing the right pedal based on your goals, setup, and long-term needs. - Phase 2 – Timing Essentials:
+Choosing the right pedal based on your goals, setup, and long-term needs. - Phase 2: Timing Essentials

-unconvincing, return to the phase that addresses that issue and work through it deliberately.
+Use it as a diagnostic tool.
+When a loop feels sloppy, rushed, cluttered, or unconvincing, return to the phase that addresses that problem and work through it deliberately.

 Audio Support